Welcome to Costa Rica!

 Costa Rica is a paradise for tourists, besides the well developed tourism infrastructure, the country’s populous creatures, staggering nature beauties and two oceans with hundreds of exotic beaches make this tiny nation drawing 1.5 million visitors every year.
 Try and see as much of the country as possible, it is truly incredible.
 But keep in mind the following Costa Rica travel tips, taboo, dos and donts is best way for you and your family to have a safe and wonderful vacation in Costa Rica!

-Sexual relations before marriage is taboo.
+Sexual relations before marriage is considered as a taboo.

 Costa Rica Travel Donts